fr33bits/SpaceSync/README.md

 1. Move into the `api` directory: `cd api`
 2. Run `node app.js`.
 You should get a message saying that the app started on a certain port and is connected to the MySQL database.

+### Start the front-end

+This is an instruction for running the React front-end in developer mode.

+1. Move into the project root directory (if you're in the `api` directory): `cd ..`
+2. Run the command `npm run dev`